rabs664/Amstrad-CPC-Z80-DART/README.md

 Note testing was completed with a Z80 CTC board for the baud clock generation.

+Note also an FTDI Serial Adapter was used to connect to a putty session.

 ## PCBs
 PCBs are available from Seeed Studio but awaiting approval.